thedreamer67/CZ4034_UI/README.md

 6. Adjust Relevance Tuning (Manage fields):

-   - popularfacils: weight = 2.5
+- 'popularfacils': weight = 2.5
-   - whatsnearby: weight = 3
+- 'whatsnearby': weight = 3
-   - hotels: weight = 5
+- 'hotels': weight = 5
-   - location: weight = 4
+- 'location': weight = 4

 Remember to save your changes!

 7. Adjust Precision Tuning (under the same settings where you did relevance tuning):

 - Set the slider to stop at 3

+Remember to save your changes!

 8. Creating Synonyms

 - Set 1:
   - accessibility
   - ramp
   - elderly
   - disabled
   - lift
   - elevator
 - Set 2:
   - swimming pool
   - badminton
   - gym
   - fitness
   - tennis
 - Set 3:
   - beach
   - seaside
   - sea
   - resort

 9. Under Credentials, note down your Public Search Key (for use later).

 ## Run locally

-To use our React Web App Search Engine locally, you must first run Elasticsearch, Kibana and Enterprise Search locally.
+To use our React Web App Search Engine locally, you must first run Elasticsearch, Kibana and Enterprise Search (in this order) locally.
 Then run the React Web app locally.

 ### Start the Elasticsearch stack

-Go to the Elasticsearch folder, then start Elasticsearch
+Go to your Elasticsearch folder, then start Elasticsearch:

 ```bash
 bin/elasticsearch
 ```

-Go to the Kibana folder, then start Kibana
+Go to your Kibana folder, then start Kibana:

 ```bash
 bin/kibana
 ```

-Go to the Enterprise Search folder, then start Enterprise Search
+Go to your Enterprise Search folder, then start Enterprise Search:

 ```bash
 bin/enterprisesearch
 ```

-Go to the local address where Elasticsearch is running (e.g. http://localhost:5601).
+Go to the local address where Elasticsearch is running (e.g. http://localhost:5601) if you would like to monitor the backend of the search engine.

 ### Set up the React web application